Approximation of the Nearest Classical-Classical State to a Quantum State: Numerical Implementation

 The third example suggests the size and rank of the initial data in the dynamic system. \\ Consider an arbitrary state $\rho$ of a bipartite system, namely, a positive definite matrix with its trace equal to 1.
 Let $\rho\in \mathbb{R}^{N\times N}$, and let $N$ be a non-prime number.
 Define a set $F$ that collects the factors of $N$, $F = \left\{(n, m)|2\leq n,m\in \mathbb{N,} \mbox{ and } nm = N\right\}$ and $r$, the rank of matrices; this set is required to satisfy $r\leq \min\left\{n, m\right\}$.
 Therefore, initial data for the dynamic system can be chosen from the following collection:

-We select the initial guesses from the collection and plot the results in \figref{fig:matrix_size_fwd} and \figref{fig:matrix_size_bkd}.
+We select the initial guesses from the collection and plot the results in \figref{fig:matrix_size}.
 The figures indicate that the best approximation is obtained when $U\in \mathcal{S}_{15,4}$ and $V\in\mathcal{S}_{4,4}$. \\

-From this example, if a full-rank matrix is in one of the initial data, then it will produce the minimal objective value because each case in \figref{fig:matrix_size_fwd} and \figref{fig:matrix_size_bkd} indicates that the optimal objective value decreases when the rank of the initial data increases.
+From this example, if a full-rank matrix is in one of the initial data, it will produce the minimal objective value because each case in \figref{fig:matrix_size} indicates that the optimal objective value decreases when the rank of the initial data increases.